-The MU International Center and School of Music sponsor this Winter Break faculty-led program in Trinidad.
-MU Professor Julia Gaines will lead a two-week, three credit hour program that is open to both MU undergraduate and graduate students as well as non-MU enthusiasts with an interest in steel pans.
+The MU International Center sponsors this winter break, faculty-led study abroad program in collaboration with the School of Music.
+MU professor Julia Gaines will lead this three-credit program in Port of Spain, Trinidad, in conjunction with the University of Trinidad and Tobago.
+It is open to both MU undergraduate and graduate students, as well as non-MU enthusiasts with an interest in steel pans.

-All students who join the program will be enrolled in one MU course for a total of 3 credits.
+All students who join the program will be enrolled in one MU course for a total of three credits.

-MUSIC 1029: Music Travel Course (3) will take place during the January intercession and will consist of a two-week trip to Trinidad and Tobago.
+MUSIC 1029: Music Travel Course (3) will take place during winter break and will consist of a two-week trip to Trinidad and Tobago.
 During this time, intensive study of the Trinidad/Tobago culture and music will occur through classes and excursions.
 Particular attention will focus on steel pan music, including history and arranging classes, evening rehearsal observations and field trips to local pan manufacturers.
-No prerequisite is necessary.
+No prerequisite or music background is necessary.

 All students will be enrolled in an actual MU course.
 All students are guaranteed to receive MU credit for the successfully completed course; however, students must work with their academic adviser(s) to obtain pre-approval as to how courses might fulfill degree requirements.

-Students will stay at the Inn at 87 located on the outskirts of the beautiful Port of Spain.
-The Inn at 87 provides shared rooms with private baths.
-Most breakfasts and some dinners are included in the program cost -- students will be responsible for all other meals on their own.
+Students will stay at a guest lodge located on the outskirts of the beautiful Port of Spain with shared rooms and private baths.
+Most breakfasts and dinners are included in the program cost -- students will be responsible for all other meals on their own.

 While it may have the same tall, modern buildings, flashing lights and crowded streets as most cosmopolitan capitals, Port of Spain is still a quintessential Caribbean town rich in welcoming culture, rhythmic music and beautiful ocean views.
 Visitors will find no shortage of things to do during their stay, whether it be a stroll through the Royal Botanical Gardens, enjoying the sun while relaxing in Queen's Park, diving into the blue waters of the Caribbean or taking in a performance at the National Academy for the Performing Arts.
 Port of Spain, while serving as Trinidad's economic and political center, offers visitors both ocean and mountain views, as well as the sights, sounds and tastes of a truly international city.
 A visit to the panyards is an absolute must according to travel experts!
 You should also make time to wander the many shops, Spanish warehouses and outdoor vendors around Brian Lara Promenade/Independence Square and Frederick Street.